Rainbow-CPaaS/Rainbow-iOS-SDK-Samples/Rainbow-iOS-SDK-Sample-FileSharing/README.md

 ---
 The aim of this sample project is to demonstrate Rainbow file sharing on the cloud.
 After the login screen your actual contacts are listed.

-- In the first tab you can select a contact to display more information about him and the files he share with you.
+- In the first tab you can select a contact to display more information about him and the files he shares with you.
 - In the second tab all the files of "My Rainbow sharing" are listed.
 - In the third tab all received files are listed